Grade 11 Theme: Leadership and Decision-Making

 This course dovetails with the Ethics and Citizenship intensive by looking at nonfiction narratives in genres including memoir and autobiography (Alexandra Fuller’s Don’t Let’s Go to the Dogs Tonight and Paul Rusesabagina’s An Ordinary Man); philosophy (Robert M. Pirsig’s Zen and the Art of Motorcycle Maintenance); leadership (Alfred Lansing’s Endurance: Shackleton’s Incredible Voyage); and sociology essays.
 Students continue to develop their vocabulary and grammar skills and practice various styles of writing, including personal narrative, literary analysis, travel writing, and college essays.

-E 301 - Literature of the Pacific Northwest (fall semester)
+E 320 - Literature of the Pacific Northwest (spring semester)

 Students explore a wealth of diverse literature about the Pacific Northwest as they consider questions: What does it mean to possess a “sense of place”?
 How is the Pacific Northwest portrayed in literature?
 How have different groups experienced the Pacific Northwest?
 Course texts may include poetry and fiction by Sherman Alexie; Native American folktales and legends; Ken Kesey’s One Flew Over the Cuckoo’s Nest; Ursula LeGuin’s The Lathe of Heaven; and Monica Sone’s Nisei Daughter.
 Students continue to develop their vocabulary and grammar skills and practice various styles of writing, including personal narrative, literary analysis, travel writing, and college essays.